sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 9 - Closed Captions.md

 *168.34 seconds*

 ### **8**
 We'll discuss the tasks which are there in medical domain.
-We will introduce some evalution campaigns and also some solutions in the medical domain how those tasks and problems are addressed.
+We will introduce some evaluation campaigns and also some solutions in the medical domain how those tasks and problems are addressed.

 *13.33 seconds*